 For the unaware, as soon as you type in the keyword in the search bar, the browser will automatically bring up its related site as the first result in the Top Hit.

-In hindsight, all this results in the faster loading of the sites, which saves our precious time, so whereās the issue?
+In hindsight, all this results in the faster loading of the sites, which saves our precious time, so where’s the issue?

-Well, the thing is, itās not every time that one always clicks on the first results in the search result.
-But since the browser would load it anyways, it leads to quite a few issues.
+Well, the thing is, it’s not every time that one always clicks on the first results in the search result.
+But since the browser would load it anyways, it leads to several issues.

 Moreover, the automatic pre-loading of the first search results (which you have no plan to interact with) would also lead to unnecessary network bandwidth consumption.
-Not to mention that your data would now be in the hands of even more websites, most of which would be the ones you wouldnāt have even opened.

 Remove Top Hit in Safari Mac

-There isnāt any universal toggle that would straightaway turn off this feature.
+There isn’t any universal toggle that would straightaway turn off this feature.
 However, there do exist a few workarounds that have been known to work out for many users.
 And you can also turn off the pre-loading of top hits to save bandwidth.

 The Top Hit retrieves the site URL suggestion from the saved bookmarks/favorites, browsing history, and reading list.
 The Top Hit suggestion will be removed if you clear all these stored data.

-- SelectĀ HistoryĀ from the menubar options.
+- Select History from the menubar options.

-- Choose the Clear History⦠option under the History menu.
+- Choose the Clear History… option under the History menu.

 - It will open the Clear History dialog window.

-- Hit on the Clear History command button to remove history from Safari.
+command button to remove history from Safari.

-Thereās no direct approach to carrying out this task, and deleting the search history seems to give out the best mileage for rectifying this issue.
+There’s no direct approach to carrying out this task, and deleting the search history seems to give out the best mileage for rectifying this issue.

 To stop preloading Top Hits, visit the Safari Preferences menu and switch to the Search tab.
 Disable the checkbox for Preload Top Hit in the background option.